igormiktor/AVRTools/AVRToolsDocs/faq.md

 Getting maximum efficiency from the GPIO pin name macros while making them easy to use requires a series of recursive macro expansions.
-To make this work, it is essential to force rescanning of macro expansions, and nested macro function calls is a practical way to force macro rescanning.
+To make this work, it is essential to force rescanning of macro expansions, and using nested macro function calls is a practical way to force macro rescanning.
 So all of the GPIO pin related macro functions call a helper macro function that has the same name except for a prepended underscore.